chartjs/chartjs-plugin-annotation/docs/guide/types/line.md

 ### borderRadius

 If this value is a number, it is applied to all corners of the rectangle (topLeft, topRight, bottomLeft, bottomRight).
 If this value is an object, the `topLeft` property defines the top-left corners border radius.
 Similarly, the `topRight`, `bottomLeft`, and `bottomRight` properties can also be specified.
 Omitted corners have radius of 0.

+### Fonts and colors

+When the label to draw has multiple lines, you can use different font and color for each row of the label.
+This is enabled configuring an array of fonts or colors for those options.
+When the lines are more than the configured fonts of colors, the last configuration of those options is used for all remaining lines.

 ### Callout